nus-cs2103/website-base/admin/index-tic2002-fragment.md

 **Deadline**: <span class="text-danger">{{ get_date(date_w13_start, 6, format=format_normal) }}</span> (Sunday of week 13)

 * An extra week can be given (upon request) for a small late submission penalty of `-2` marks.
-* Submissions later than the hard deadline are liable to a late submission penalty, to be fair to those who submitted on time.
+* Submissions later than the above one-week extra time are liable to a late submission penalty, to be fair to those who submitted on time.
 But given you are part-time students, late submission penalty will be more lenient than otherwise (e.g., `-1 per day`) and will be on a case-by-case basis.

 ****Deliverables****: